AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/02-Perceptron/02-chapter2.markdown

 All major animal groups have brains made of neurons.
 A neuron is a specialized cell that transmits electrochemical stimulation using an axon to other neurons.
 A neuron receives this nerve impulse via a *dendrite*.
 Since the early age of computers, scientists have tried to produce a computational model of a neuron.
 The perceptron was one of the first models to mimic the behavior of a neuron.

-This chapter plays two essential roles in this book.
-First, it presents the perceptron, a fundamental model on which neural networks are built.
+This chapter plays two essential roles in the book.
+First, it presents the _perceptron_, a fundamental model on which neural networks are based on.
 Second, it also provides a gentle introduction to the Pharo programming language.
 The chapter builds a simple perceptron model in Pharo.

 ## Perceptron